 Economics is a genuinely fascinating subject, so if my students aren't engaged and curious, I'm probably not communicating clearly.

 I try to have a firm plan but take a flexible approach to the semester.
 (These are complementary, not opposed.)
 A clear plan at the start of a semester allows me the greatest degree of flexibility to expand on concepts that prove more challenging than I anticipated and cut lessons that are less crucial to the main goals of the course.
 The same is true of an individual class session.

 Grades ought to accurately reflect mastery of the material.
 I pose challenging questions to my students that require them to use the concepts that we've covered in ways we haven't already examined.
 This often means that even very good students earn lower grades than they are accustomed to.
 I acknowledge that this style is outside the norm for typical grading, and so I often offer numerous opportunities for extra credit in my courses.
 I hope that these additional assignments provide ample opportunity to develop greater mastery of the material.

 Introductory Microeconomics is a required course for all JMU College of Business students.
 I have taught this course numerous times since Fall 2016.

 ECON 302 - History of Economic Thought

 History of Economic Thought is an upper level elective for Economics majors and minors only.
 I taught this course in Spring 2017 and Spring 2018.
 The class was primarily lecture based, but contained a healthy dose of group discussion.
 In my opinion, the best sessions were those in which I talked the least.
 Here is a sample of the type of discussion guide I tried to provide before class.
 Here is the syllabus.

 ECON 300 - Economics and Ethics

 Economics and Ethics is a special topics elective for Economics majors and minors only.
-I taught this course in Fall 2017.
-I conducted the class as a seminar.
+I taught this course in Fall 2017 and am teaching it again in Fall 2019.

 Here is the syllabus.